Homepage > Education and Learning > Schools > Find a School > School Search

 The school has a school council who meet at different times throughout the year to discuss a number of issues that may have been brought up by children.
 There are also peer groups/resilience groups that children may attend to work on resilience, self-esteem and confidence building.

-The school does have a HOPE (Helping Our Pupils Emotions) mentor and runs the HOPE Project on one afternoon per week.
+The school does have a HOPE (Helping Our Pupils Emotions) mentor and runs the HOPE Project one afternoon per week.
 This project is run on a 1:1 basis and provides children who may be having some emotional wellbeing concerns, with a listening ear.

 The school has a policy regarding the administration and managing of medicines on the school site.
-Parents need to contact the head teacher or administration team if medication is recommended by Health Professionals to be taken during the school day.
+Parents need to contact the administration team if medication is recommended by Health Professionals to be taken during the school day.
 The school has specific members of staff that will deliver the administration of medicines, this is always overseen by a second member of staff.
 All teaching staff and support staff have up to date first aid training and there are a number of staff who are also paediatric first aid trained should a child require medical attention or a medical emergency ever arise.

 The school has its own documentation for care plans, it is expected that parents complete the form and share all necessary medical notes with the administration team.
 This can then be shared with the relevant members of staff.